cogentwebworks/kubernetes-the-hard-way-tf-aws/docs/11-pod-network-routes.md

 In production workloads this functionality will be provided by CNI plugins like flannel, calico, amazon-vpc-cni-k8s.
 Doing this by hand makes it easier to understand what those plugins do behind the scenes.

-For this particular variant of "Kubernetes The Hard Way" this is already handled by Terraform when creating the infrastructure.
+For this particular variant of "Kubics" this is already handled by Terraform when creating the infrastructure.

 Particularly by this snippet: